-ESU is committed to support students' global engagement.
-The Vice President of Student Affairs has made available travel grants/scholarships funds to be awarded on a case-by-case basis.
-Click here to learn about the terms and conditions of the ESU travel grant.
-To apply for an ESU travel grant, click here.
+ESU is committed to supporting students' global engagement.
+The Vice President of Student Affairs has made available ESU Travel Grants to be awarded on a case-by-case basis.
+Click here to learn about the terms and conditions of the ESU Travel Grant.
+To apply for an ESU Travel Grant, click here.

 - Late travel grant applications will not be considered.

-- Students must first apply for a study abroad program and then submit travel grant application.
-Application for travel grants without having submitted complete application paperwork , will not be considered.
+- Students must first apply for a study abroad program and then submit a travel grant application.
+Applications for travel grants must be accompanied by two Academic Reference Forms (as part of the ESU Study Abroad Application Packet) with two letters of recommendation to be considered.

 Besides the ESU Travel Grant, there are several extrernal sources of funding that are worth exploring for your plans.
 Some of these funding opportunities are good for college students and others for recent college graduates.

 - Benjamin A. Gilman International Scholarship (for all students who are currently receiving Pell grants financial aid)